Direkt zum Inhalt springen

 Many foreign students work during their studies, either to gain professional experience or to earn money to finance their studies.

 Student jobs are part-time jobs!
 This means that your studies are your main occupation.
-For your part-time job, this means that your weekly working hours - regardless of your earnings - may not exceed 20 hours under any circumstances (exception: you work exclusively during the lecture-free period) and may not interfere with your academic success.
-In addition, foreign students are allowed to work 120 full days or 240 half days per year in Germany, according to § 16 paragraph 3 AufenthG... more
+For your part-time job, this means that your weekly working hours - regardless of your earnings - mustnot exceed 20 hours (exception: you only work during lecture-free periods) and must not interfere with your studies.
+In addition, foreign students are allowed to work 120 full or 240 half days per year in Germany in accordance with § 16 Paragraph 3 AufenthG... more

 - Minimum Wage Act

-On January 1, 2015, the Minimum Wage Act was introduced in Germany.
+The Minimum Wage Act was introduced in Germany on January 1, 2015.
 As a result, all employees, including students, are entitled to an hourly wage of at least EUR 8.50 gross.
-However, exempt from the minimum wage law are:
+However, the minimum wage law does not apply to:

-Employment that is performed for remuneration is subject to compulsory health, nursing care, unemployment and pension insurance.
-However, students are exempt from this principle under certain circumstances, such as when the employment...more
+Employment in return for remuneration is subject to compulsory health, long-term care, unemployment and pension insurance.
+However, students are exempt from this principle under certain regulations, for example if the employment is for a...more

 Status July 2015.